shendyppy/p2-iproject-server/api_doc.md

 Trivia.io App is an application to play trivia quiz with your friends in real time and manage to chat with each others.
 This app has:

-- RESTful endpoint for user log
+- RESTful endpoint for user log, and trivia things
-- JSON formatted response
+- JSON formatted responses

 &nbsp;